digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/couchdb.md

 title: CouchDB
 ---

-ToolJet can connect to CouchDB databases to read and write data.
+JumpStart can connect to CouchDB databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the CouchDB data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the CouchDB data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to your CouchDB.
+JumpStart requires the following to connect to your CouchDB.
 - **Username**
 - **Password**